LylyTranKHTN/TranThiLyLy/readme.md

 `npm run dev`

-- Note: In problem 2, I use some JS feature such as: throttle to reduce the number of API calls to fetch latest prices from server, closure to store data into memory for other usage.
++ Note: I use some JS feature such as: throttle to reduce the number of API calls to fetch latest prices from server, closure to store data into memory for other usages.

 ## Usage:
 - Tokens: https://github.com/Switcheo/token-icons.git